phluid61/internet-drafts/rfc8089-bis-info/draft.md

 * `file://c|/path/to/file`

-To update such an old URI, replace the vertical line "\|" with a colon ":".
+To update such an old URI, replace the vertical line "\|" character with a colon ":".

 ### Letter-Only Drive Letter {#letter-only}

-To accommodate historical file URIs that don't use a colon ":" or vertical line character "\|" in the drive letter construct the core `drive-letter` rule can be expanded with the following
+To accommodate historical file URIs that don't use either a colon ":" or vertical line "\|" character in the drive letter construct the core `drive-letter` rule can be expanded with the following
 definition:

 ~~~~~~~~~~
-   drive-letter   /= ALPHA
+   drive-letter   =/ ALPHA
 ~~~~~~~~~~

 For example: